DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The appointment fee depends on whether you go to the clinic or ask for a home visit, and whether it falls in normal hours or out of hours.
-After that, the cremation choice does most of the work on the final figure: communal with no ashes returned is the lower-cost route, while individual with ashes back costs more.
-Ownership plays a part too, with the CMA reporting corporate surgeries charge about 18.3% more than independents and vet fees up 63% between 2016 and 2023.
-A cat's smaller size keeps both the euthanasia and the cremation cheaper than they would be for a big dog.
+Out-of-hours and emergency call-outs add a premium on top of the base fee, which is one reason two owners at the same practice can end up with quite different bills.
+After the appointment, the cremation choice does most of the work on the final figure: communal cremation with no ashes returned is the lower-cost route, while an individual cremation with ashes back costs more because the crematorium runs it separately.
+Ownership plays a part too.
+The CMA found that corporate-owned surgeries charge about 18.3% more on average than independents, and that vet fees generally rose 63% between 2016 and 2023, so the same procedure can cost noticeably different amounts depending on who owns the practice and when you're booking relative to that trend.
+A cat's smaller size keeps both the euthanasia and the cremation cheaper than they would be for a large dog, since less sedative and a smaller cremation are needed either way.
+Region matters as well: practices in higher-cost areas, particularly parts of London and the South East, tend to price appointments and cremations above the national picture shown in the real bills on this page.

 How to pay less

-- Ask your own vet first, since a practice that already knows your cat may not charge a separate consultation on top.
+- Ask your own vet first, since a practice that already knows your cat may not charge a separate consultation on top of the euthanasia fee.

-- Get the euthanasia and cremation quoted as separate lines so you can choose the cremation that suits you.
+- Get the euthanasia and cremation quoted as separate lines so you can choose the cremation that suits you rather than accepting a bundled price.

 Common questions